lotcher/ElasticSearch.jl/README.md

 ### search

-You can use the **search** method to pass in JSON, Dict or built-in query objects
+You can use the **search** method to pass in JSON, Dict or built-in Query objects

 ```julia
 search(es, 'index', "{}")  # be equal to GET /index/_search  body="{}"